jonschr/Naked-Clean-SCHEDULER/README.md

 </div> <!-- #sidebar -->
 ```

-## Add the mobile-friendly meta tag somewhere in the <head> section of the site
+## Add the mobile-friendly meta tag

+Should be added somewhere in the <head> section of the site

 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1">